Case Mix Index (CMI)

 Related Terms

-- Inpatient Prospective Payment System (IPPS) — Medicare's payment system for hospital inpatient stays — paying a fixed amount per DRG rather than reimbursing each individual service.
+- Inpatient Prospective Payment System (IPPS), Medicare's payment system for acute-care hospital inpatient stays, paying a fixed amount per MS-DRG rather than reimbursing each individual service.

-- Upcoding — The practice of assigning a patient to a higher-severity DRG code than their actual condition warrants — resulting in higher Medicare reimbursement.
+- Upcoding, The practice of assigning a higher-severity MS-DRG, ICD-10 code, or CPT code than the patient's actual condition warrants, resulting in higher Medicare or insurer reimbursement.

 Explore Hospital Data